 5. Next Steps

-- Use temporary number for medical reimbursements (submit feuilles de soins to CPAM)
+- Receive a temporary (provisional) social security number by mail.
+You can use temporary number for medical reimbursements (submit feuilles de soins to CPAM)

-- Receive permanent social security number and “Ma nouvelle carte Vitale” form
+- Receive a permanent social security number and “Ma nouvelle carte Vitale” form

 - Update Carte Vitale annually at pharmacy or CPAM terminals